tsingson/xudp/README.md

 new instance of a given plugin.

 Individual plugins may expose additional fields and methods, useful for the host.
-These can be accessed by assrting the `xudp.Plugin` type to its concrete implementation type.
-Refer to each plugin's documentation for information on this.
+These can be accessed by asserting the `xudp.Plugin` type to its concrete implementation.
+Refer to each plugin's documentation for information on what it has to offer.

 ### Usage

     go get github.com/jteeuwen/xudp
+    go get github.com/jteeuwen/xudp/plugin/<name>

 ### License